 Q: What are the requirements to set up an S3 integration with MadKudu ?

-You will need an AWS account and ask a quick favor to someone who can stream data from your source to the S3 bucket, very often a data engineer ;)
+You will need an AWS account and to ask a quick favor from someone, who is very often a data engineer ;), that can stream data from your source to the S3 bucket.

 Q: What type of data should I send MadKudu?